dave1010/exploring-chatgpt-code-interpreter/README.md

 *Exploring what's possible with the ChatGPT Code Interpreter and how to use it effectively.*

+CI can do basically anything that's possible on a Linux box without root or internet access.
+With some creativity, almost any software can be ran.

+If you want internet access or root permissions then check out [Pandora](https://github.com/dave1010/pandora), an open source ChatGPT plugin I made that is like an unrestricted CI.

 # General info environment and limitations

 ## Basics